-For continuous use, store at 2-8 °C for up to one month.
+Store at 2-8 °C for up to one month.
 For extended storage, solution may be frozen in working aliquots.
 Repeated freezing and thawing, or storage in "frost-free" freezers, is not recommended.
 If slight turbidity occurs upon prolonged storage, clarify by centrifugation before use.